daostack/arc/docs/README.md

 * **[Avatar](contracts/controller/Avatar.md)** - *This is the public-facing part of the DAO that handles the interaction of the DAO with the rest of the world(eg. interacing with other DAOs, paying third party participants, etc...)*.
 * **Subscribed [Elements](#elements)** - *The set of [Schemes](contracts/universalSchemes) and [Global Constraints](contracts/globalConstraints) that comprise the DAO*.

-For each DAO, the above components are organized in a single smart contract called a *[Controller](contracts/controller/Controller)*, which acts as the owner of the other components.
+For each DAO, the above components are organized in a single smart contract called a *[Controller](contracts/controller/Controller)*, which acts as the owner of those components.

 ## Elements